entiendoNull/expo-modules-london-2025-workshop/module-2.md

 ## Exercise 0: Clean up the boilerplate

 Now that we have familiarized ourselves a little bit with the Expo Module's boilerplate module, let's create our own.
-We'll be creating an audio route detector to get information of the device's current audio route (e.g. speaker, wired headphones, or bluetooth).
-There are more audio available routes available, but for the sake of simplicity we'll be focusing on these ones as they're fairly straight forward to work with.

 Since we won't be displaying any views in this module, we'll start by removing the view-related files from the boilerplate.